Podcast Q & A (Revised May 2019)

 Q: Who can create a podcast?
 How will my podcast stand out?

 A: Truthfully, anyone can create a podcast with a microphone and an Internet connection.
 However, professional sounding podcasts will be noticed.
 Remember when YouTube first arrived?
 We’d watch anything.
 As technology evolved, viewers lost their appetite for poor production.
 The same is true of podcasts.
 The number one cause of podcast tuneout is poor quality audio.
-Lower quality audio necessitates exceptional content to keep listeners.
+The worse the audio quality, the more earth-shattering your content will need to be to keep listeners.

 Q: What advantages do podcasts have over blogs, videos, and other media?